Wisconsin man confesses to murdering wife 13 years after she went missing, cops say

 CLICK HERE FOR THE FOX NEWS APP

-After Comfort made his confession, detectives from the Columbia Police Department traveled to Wisconsin on Monday.
+After Comfort made his confession, detectives from the Columbia Police Department traveled to Wisconsin.
 He was being held in the Walworth County Jail, pending extradition to Missouri on the murder charge with a cash bond set at $1 million, according to police.

 The Associated Press contributed to this report.